 More Jobs for a Working Artist

 The great thing about being an artist is that you don’t have to focus on only one skill or medium.
 Part of keeping creativity fresh and interesting is experimentation and education in other disciplines.
 I have painted with oils, watercolor, acrylic, gauche, pastel, colored pencil, and ink.
-I have worked in linoleum block prints, wood block prints, serigraph, monoprints, cardboard and Styrofoam.
-I have carved in plaster, clay, walnut wood, soapstone, alabaster and balsa wood.
+I have worked in linoleum block prints, woodblock prints, serigraph, monoprints, cardboard, and Styrofoam.
+I have carved in plaster, clay, walnut wood, soapstone, alabaster, and balsa wood.
 I draw with charcoal, pencil, ballpoint pen, markers, pastel pencils, India ink, and colored pencils.
 Each one of these mediums has its own good side and bad side.
-I’m glad I allowed myself to experiment because from that I have developed my favorites that I then excel in and sell from.
+I’m glad I allowed myself to experiment because from that I have developed the favorites that I then excel in and sell from.

 I submitted a proposal and timeline to the town council and was chosen to paint the two billboards along the highway.
 It took about a month but was a good experience.

 I was asked once to paint a mural for a new children’s hospital.
 I was very excited about the job, as it would give me exposure and income for years beyond the actual job.
 Then I was contacted with the particulars.
 They wanted the Disney princesses to be painted on the waiting room walls.
 I carefully asked if they had permission from Disney to have those princesses and they were stunned.
 It hadn’t occurred to them that they would have to ask permission to use the images so they said they would get back to me.
 I lost the job because they did not have permission and couldn’t get it.
 However, if I had gone ahead and painted what they wanted, Disney could have sued the hospital as well as me.
 Be careful what you agree to paint as a mural.